Pithikos/Damage-Deal/README.txt

 ---------------- Crucial Information --------------
-At current state, the dummy team is implemented as parth of the Gaia team.
+At current state, the dummy team is implemented as part of the Gaia team.
 Be aware of this when using maps that keep Gaia elements.